 As an alternative dispute resolution, arbitration takes place out of court.
 The two parties involved select an impartial third party referred to as the arbitrator, who will facilitate the arbitration process.
 Sometimes arbitration hearings are facilitated by a panel of arbitrators, as opposed to just one.
 However, this selection process is normally outlined in the arbitration contract with some input from both parties as requested.
 Additionally, arbitration proceedings are generally private and the parties will agree to keep the terms and final resolution confidential.
 This is helpful if the subject matter of the dispute is embarrassing or could reveal private information.

 The arbitration process is fairly similar to litigation.
 For example, both parties can present evidence and make arguments as well as call witnesses and provide testimony themselves.
 However, there are some advantages to choosing arbitration over litigation.
 One advantage is avoiding hostility.
-Since the parties involved in an arbitration proceeding participate more and sometimes help structure the resolution, the parties can work together rather than try to one up each other in the courtroom.
+Since the parties involved in an arbitration participate more and sometimes help structure the resolution, the parties can work together rather than try to one up each other in the courtroom.
 Additionally, arbitration is usually cheaper and faster than litigation.
 The parties don’t have to wait to be scheduled on the court calendar and arbitration hearings can be scheduled on the weekends and evenings.
-Subsequently, the rules of evidence and procedure do not apply in arbitration proceedings and neither does the discovery process.
+Subsequently, the rules of evidences and procedure do not apply in arbitration proceedings and neither does the discovery process.
 Therefore, interrogatories, depositions, and requests to produce documents do not appear in the arbitration process and help speed up the proceeding in general.

 When Can You Challenge An Award?